dylanmc/CryptoBook/src/02_encoding.rst

 .. index:: Unicode, UTF-8
 Up until the mid 1990's, computer systems that needed to process languages whose characters are not in the ASCII tables each used their own encodings.
-When the Internet and Word Wide Web started to gain adoption, people realized that they would have to standardize how these other languages encoded their alphabets into bits.
+When the Internet and World Wide Web started to gain adoption, people realized that they would have to standardize how these other languages encoded their alphabets into bits.
 The Unicode Consortium was the group founded to make those standards.
 They took the